Wednesfield: Transport history

+Wednesfield railway station on the Wolverhampton and Walsall Railway was opened in 1872, connecting the town with Wolverhampton High Level and Walsall.
+It was operated by the Midland Railway, and was located on Neachells Lane to the south of the town centre.
+It closed to passenger traffic in 1931, although it remained open for goods traffic until the 1980s.

+The Wyrley and Essington Canal running through the town was opened in 1797.
+It was constructed to allow coal traffic to travel between mines near Great Wyrley and Wolverhampton, and was constructed following the contours of the land.
+This meant that the centre of the town was surrounded on three sides by the canal and that almost all of the pre-existing roads required hump-backed bridges.
+Despite the improvement in communications and the potential for transporting goods via the canal, it is recorded that some local residents felt that it actually obstructed the development of the town, rather than assisting it.

+A second canal through the town, the Bentley Canal, opened in 1843 between Wednesfield Junction, near the modern New Cross Hospital, and Walsall.
+The canal was abandoned in the 1960s, and only a short section at Wednesfield Junction is extant.

 Geography

-Wednesfield lies at 52.5998°N 2.0827°W (52.5998°, −2.0827°), and is located to the northeast of Wolverhampton city centre on the northern fringe of the West Midlands conurbation.
-It was historically part of the county of Staffordshire, and since 1974 has been part of the West Midlands metropolitan county.
+Wednesfield lies at 52.5998°N 2.0827°W (52.5998°, −2.0827°) and is located to the north-east of Wolverhampton city centre on the northern fringe of the West Midlands conurbation.
+It was historically part of the county of Staffordshire and, since 1974, has been part of the West Midlands metropolitan county.

-The south of the town lies over coal measures whilst the town centre has dolerite deposits and the area to the north lies over mudstone and sandstone.
+The south of the town lies over coal measures whilst the town centre has dolerite deposits; the area to the north lies over mudstone and sandstone.
 The town lies on generally flat land between 130m and 140m above sea level, rising to around 170m in the north.

 There are no navigable rivers within the town, although the original course of the River Tame crossed the south-east of the town.

 Governance

 Following the Poor Law Amendment Act 1834, Wednesfield formed part of the Wolverhampton Poor Law Union, an inter-parish unit established to provide social security.
 This replaced an earlier arrangement where the Parish had operated a workhouse on Old Heath Road since 1723.
-In 1863 the Wednesfield Local Board of Health was established.
-With reference to the Local Government Act 1858, it was a regulatory body responsible for standards of hygiene and sanitation in the township, and replaced an earlier Sanitary Committee that was established in 1856.
-The Local Board was only in existence for three years before being split into two, one for Wednesfield itself, and one for Wednesfield Heath.
+In 1863, the Wednesfield Local Board of Health was established.
+With reference to the Local Government Act 1858, it was a regulatory body responsible for standards of hygiene and sanitation in the township; it replaced an earlier Sanitary Committee that was established in 1856.
+The Local Board was only in existence for three years before being split into two, one for Wednesfield itself and one for Wednesfield Heath.